 Special accommodations are addressed on a case by case basis.
-In two separate requests an applicant and a member requested that all printed materials from the College be forwarded to them in "Word" format in order for their computer soft ware programs to convert the written word to voice.
+In the past year a request was received from a prospective applicant to receive all printed materials, and information from the College website was forwarded in "Word" format in order that their computer soft ware program could convert the written word to voice.
 This required the College to make modifications to the PDF versions of the print materials.